-Until late Ming dynasty (15th century), metal clamping had evolved from pragmatism to a special aesthetics signifying antiquity which many collectors raved.
-Many cracked vessels with staples were depicted in Ming's document, paintings and wood carvings, as ambience of scholastic and cultural appreciation.
-Signs of repair became the symbol of high-value.
-With the extensive cultural exchanges between China and Japan at that time, it is not difficult to imagine this influenced Japan's aesthetic preference in ceramics appreciation.
+Until late Ming dynasty (15th century), metal-clamping evolved from pragmatism to become an aesthetics, signifying antiquity, which collectors of the time raved.
+Many cracked vessels with metal clamps were depicted in Ming's document, paintings and wood carvings, as an ambience of scholastic and cultural appreciation.
+Signs of repair became the symbol of preciousness.
+With the extensive cultural exchanges between China and Japan at that time, it is not difficult to imagine this may also have influenced Japan's aesthetic preference in ceramics appreciation.

 Qing dynasty ceramics are intricate, colorful and ornate.
 The emperors of Qing dynasty (16th to 19th century) were advocates of fine ceramics and had ordered extensive archival on repair methods and artifacts.
 The idea was also to preserve old artifacts that can no longer be produced in their own era.
 At the time, a range of repair methods and material were experimented and used by the court artisans including egg-white mixed with rice, copper bracing, tar, lacquer, wax, ginger juice, rice starch water, metal nails...etc.
 Artisans with explicit skills also creatively re-purpose a broken teapot as a vase by adding customized metal parts.